 Second step: Notice

-This is the lender’s first step in the foreclosure process.
+Announcing default is the lender’s first step in the foreclosure process.
 They file an official public notice with the County Recorder’s office (or the clerk of the court, depending on where you are), which states that you are in default on your loan.
 They may also post this notice on the front door of your home.
-This is to let you know that you are in danger of being evicted.
+This posting is a legal requirement to let you know that you are in danger of being evicted.

 Third step: Pre-foreclosure

-This is the stage at which your foreclosure is still reversible.
-You have a short period of time, about 30 to 120 days depending on where you live, during which you can contact your lender and try to work out some kind of deal to pay what you owe or sell the home.
+Pre-Foreclosure is the stage at which your proceeding is still reversible.
+You have a short period, about 30 to 120 days depending on where you live, during which you can contact your lender and try to work out some deal to pay what you owe or sell the home.
+This stage represents your last opportunity to have any control over what happens when your house is foreclosed.

 Fourth step: Going, going, gone to auction